antfu/contribute/README.md

 ### `nr play`

 If it's a Node.js package, it might start a dev server for the playground.
-The code is commonly under `playground/`.
+The code is usually under `playground/`.

 ### `nr build`